-Proactive
+• Proactive

-Our multidisciplinary Proactive Project is progressing well and by the end of October had engaged over 164 residents.
+Our multidisciplinary Proactive Project is progressing well.
 The team uses the LIFT platform to identify households with low financial resilience and telephones them to explore ways to increase household income, reduce household debt and also to address the depression, anxiety and loneliness that often accompany financial exclusion.
 For some residents, support is offered at the first point of contact (our customer services team) but for others, they are "introduced" (referred) to other Council teams for further assistance.